The danger of motorcycling for … your hearing?

 What if you already have damage?

-Do you often suffer from a ringing in your ear after driving?
-Or do you find that you have trouble understanding people after long drives?
+Do you often experience a squeak in your ear after driving?
+Or do you find that after long drives you have trouble understanding people?
 Take that seriously.
-Those are the first signs of overuse or incipient damage.
+These are the first signs of overload or incipient damage.

 In that case, it is smart to: